 In 1469, due to Ohnin no Ran, the largest civil war in Japan, Saihoji went into debris.
 Ashikaga Yoshimasa, the founder of Ginkakuji temple, tried to reconstruct Shitoan (指東庵, a small temple located in the upper garden) in vain.

 In addition to the war, Saohoji was caught by fire and burned out completely in the 16th century.

-Garan (伽藍 Buildings consist of Buddhist temple) of Saihoji we know today was established in the Meiji period (1868-1912).
+Garan (伽藍 Building comples consists of a Buddhist temple) of Saihoji we know today was established in the Meiji period (1868-1912).

 Saihoji is located in a valley and suffered from floods many times.
-And as described, it experienced destruction.
-After these floods and destruction, it was deserted many times.
+And as described, it experienced destructions.
+After these floods and destructions, it was deserted many times.
 During the deserted times, it gained lots of mosses gradually.